Blog Article

-When we’re studying the Word of God, it is not based on our own intelligence, logic, or efforts.
-To truly understand God’s holy book we must pray and ask the Author to open up His Word to us.
-Here are 4 reasons why you should pray when you study.
+When we’re engaged in scripture reading and studying the word of God, true understanding isn’t based on our own intelligence or logic.
+To truly grasp God’s holy book, we must pray and ask the Author to open up His Word to us.
+Here are 4 essential reasons why you should pray when you study the Word of God.

 1. You have access to the Author of the book.

-The Bible is the Word of God, and 2 Timothy 3:16 lets us know, “All scripture is given by inspiration of God.”
-ALL of it came from God and since we have direct access to God and the opportunity to build a personal relationship with the author, it just makes sense to go to Him as we dig into His Word.
-It’s the Word of GOD; it is HIS book.
-Use the access He gave you to Him as you spend time in His Word.
+The Bible, however, is the Word of God.
+As 2 Timothy 3:16 tells us, “All scripture is given by inspiration of God.”
+Every part of it came from God.
+Since we have direct access to Him and the opportunity for a personal relationship with the Author, it only makes sense to go to Him as we dig into His Word.
+It’s His book, and He provides the ultimate Bible study resources through direct communion.
+Use the access He gave you as you spend time in scripture reading.

 2. Prayer acknowledges you need God’s help and guidance.

-Prayer, addressing the King of kings, is a privilege, an opportunity.
-It’s not a burden – we get to pray.
-Even though the Bible tells us “your Father knoweth what things ye have need of, before ye ask him” (Matt.
-6:8), He still instructs us to pray, ask, and seek Him with our requests.
+Prayer, addressing the King of kings, is a privilege, not a burden.
+Even though Matthew 6:8 tells us, “your Father knoweth what things ye have need of, before ye ask him,” He still instructs us to pray and seek Him.
 Why?
-Our prayer acknowledges we need His help and guidance.
-Prayer invites God into our situation, humbly asking Him to meet our need and make up the difference.
+Our prayer acknowledges our reliance on His help and guidance.
+Prayer humbly invites God into our study, asking Him to reveal truths and fill in our gaps in understanding.

-When we are doing something and we feel comfortable and confident that “we got it,” we don’t ask for help.
-When we realize that we’re not up to the task at hand, we usually humble ourselves and request assistance from someone we believe is able to do it.
-We study God’s word because we know we need to know God’s will and His way based on what He wrote.
-It is critical for abundant life here and our eternal destination somewhere that we get understanding of His word.
-We are NOT smart enough to get that on our own, and with the stakes so high I wouldn’t risk it!
+When we feel we “have it,” we don’t ask for help.
+But when we realize we’re not fully up to the task, we humble ourselves and seek assistance.
+We study the Bible because we know we need to understand God’s will and His way for our lives.
+Achieving true Biblical literacy is critical for abundant life here and our eternal destination.
+We are simply not smart enough to gain this understanding on our own, and the stakes are too high to risk it!

-God can open our understanding too.
-Don’t lean on our own understanding (Prov.
-3:5) as you search the scriptures.
-Don’t try to figure it out; pray and ask God to guide you through His Word and help you rightly divide the scriptures (2 Tim.
+Just as the disciples asked Jesus questions for clarity (Matt.
+13:36-43) and He “opened their understanding” (Luke 24:45), God can open our understanding too.
+Don’t lean on your own understanding (Prov.
+3:5) as you engage in scripture reading.
+Instead, pray and ask God to guide you through His Word and help you rightly divide the Scriptures (2 Tim.
 2:15).
+This is a vital part of any theological education.

 3. Your natural man [psyche] can’t receive or know the things of God; it’s by the Spirit.